miffili/freeCodeCamp/FED-twitchAPIproject/README.md

-### Use the Twitch.tv JSON API for [freeCodeCamp](https://www.freecodecamp.org/challenges/use-the-twitchtv-json-api)
+### Twitch.tv Previewer for [freeCodeCamp](https://www.freecodecamp.org/challenges/use-the-twitchtv-json-api)

 #### Assignment
+Use the Twitch.tv JSON API.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
 Fulfill the below **user stories**:
 - as a user, I can see whether Free Code Camp is currently streaming on Twitch.tv
 - as a user, I can click the status output & be sent directly to the Free Code Camp's Twitch.tv channel